frabanalpresa/mbds/README.md

 ## What to expect from these slides

-This is an introduction to NLP problems and algorithms, but from an informative perspective, not a technical one.
+This is an introduction to NLP problems and algorithms from an informative perspective, not a technical one.
 The student is expected to learn the basics of NLP, recognize an NLP problem and propose a classic solution towards its solution.
-Cutting-edge, state-of-the-art solutions are mentioned also for reference, though the thorough study of the latest solutions is not in scope in these slides.
+Cutting-edge, state-of-the-art solutions are mentioned also for reference, though the deep, thorough study of the latest solutions is not in scope in these slides.

 Before tailoring a business-ready solution, the student is expected to double-check regular NLP handbooks and original sources to complete this training.